UnravelSports/unravelsports.github.io/_posts/1988-07-12-player-id-matching-system.md

 ### Basics of Similarity Matching
 To do any kind of similarity matching we're going to make use of an approximate string matching technique.
 I propose the use of the Cosine Similarity to measure the similarity between sets of words (ie. the player or team names).
 I've also experimented briefly with a fuzzy matching algorithm [FuzzyWuzzy](https://pypi.org/project/fuzzywuzzy/), but I found the cosine similarity to give better results.

-To properly use `cosine_similarity()`, and to ensure better matching, we're first going to standardize our set of names by:
+To properly use `cosine_similarity()` - part of `sklearn.metrics.pairwise` - and to ensure better matching, we're going to standardize our set of names by:
 1. [Removing any accents and using only letters from the Roman/Latin alphabet](https://stackoverflow.com/questions/45497312/how-to-apply-a-function-with-argument-to-a-pandas-dataframe)
 2. [Removing any non-alphanumeric charaters, like dashes, using regex](https://stackoverflow.com/questions/1276764/stripping-everything-but-alphanumeric-chars-from-a-string-in-python)
 3. [Removing double spaces using regex](https://stackoverflow.com/questions/43071415/remove-multiple-blanks-in-dataframe)